Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 Marketplace Fulfilment (e.g., FBA)Sellers who primarily use one major platform like Amazon and want to leverage its logistics network.Fast, reliable shipping; access to marketplace perks like Prime; simplified logistics.Strict packaging rules; high fees; inventory is tied to one platform.

 Ultimately, the best strategy depends on your product, your target market, and your growth ambitions.
 Many successful brands use a hybrid approach, combining different methods for different regions.
+If you’re not ready to manage your own warehouse, a third-party logistics provider or a fulfilment software platform can handle the heavy lifting.

 3. Global Payments and Currency